Free OKR Template for Excel and Google Sheets

 1. Set Your Quarterly Objectives

-Start by aligning around what truly matters this quarter - whether it's growth, retention, or product velocity.
-Make objectives memorable so your team can rally behind them.
+Use clear, inspiring language.
+One to three objectives per team is usually plenty.
+Start by aligning around what truly matters this quarter — whether it's growth, retention, or product velocity.
+Make objectives memorable so the team can rally behind them.

 Setting objectives in Excel